ProBeat: Android adoption needs a bigger slice of Pie

 This was the first ever day-one Android update on a non-Google phone.
 Sure, it’s just one phone, and it also happens to be one that runs stock Android (which helps makes the day-one release possible), but the technology behind it is what makes me hopeful.

 Project Treble, which arrived with Android Oreo, modularized the mobile operating system so that it is easier to update.
-Sometimes that translates to Android updates that work on multiple devices from different manufacturers and other times it means testing updates is much less cumbersome.
+Sometimes that translates to Android updates that work on multiple devices from different manufacturers, and other times it means testing updates is much less cumbersome.

 The real test will be over the next few months though, since Android Pie is the major release that succeeds Android Oreo.
 Project Treble is an improvement where the benefits only start to take effect in later versions.